pyscaffold/pyscaffold/docs/extensions.rst

    To be on the safe side when writing templates prefer `explicit relative import statements`_ (e.g. ``from . import module``) or use the template variable ``${qual_pkg}`` provided by PyScaffold.
-This variable contains the fully qualified package name, including eventual namespaces.
+This variable contains the fully qualified package name, including possible namespaces.

    .. code-block:: mako